 or pollen.
 The airways become narrow, making it difficult

-to breathe.
 (Infographic: FDA/Renée Gordon)

 He went about 10 years without problems, but after a bad cold

 in 1989, he began wheezing and using an inhaler as needed.
 In